MBBalzan/Manpower-Necessity-Calculator/README.md

 This is an Excel project done during the beginning of the pandemic to prove the need to hire more manpower on a key area of a company.
 The data used on this project was altered to protect any company information.

 ## Context
 During the pandemic, production fell short of the monthly goal 3 months in a row, so Management asked for a study on the case.
-Me and my team gathered info about absenteeism on the area, average hourly production per employee and the manpower costs, and I built this "calculator" with variable input values so it could be used for any variation on the future.
+Me and my team gathered info about absenteeism on the area for the base positions (named only "Employee" on this project), average hourly production per employee and the manpower costs, and I built this "calculator" with variable input values so it could be used for any variation on the future.

 ## Gathering data